timorthi/MonsterInfoBot/README.md

 3. Get [pip](http://www.pip-installer.org/en/latest/installing.html) or easy_install
 4. Use pip or easy_install to get `beautifulsoup4`
 5. Use pip or easy_install to get `praw`
-6. run `python main.py`
+6. Run `python main.py`
 7. Do not point to r/MonsterHunter to prevent duplicate posts!

 To Do
 ===============
 - Code is extremely messy, not even close to PEP8 standard.
 Gotta clean it up, but I'll save this for when most of the main features are implemented.
 - Bot is missing **a lot** of exception handling.
 If reddit, kiranico or my internet is down, the bot will just crash.
 Speaking of which..
 - I should probably host the bot online, but since this is only the early stages of the bot, I guess it's alright to host it on my computer for the time being.
 My computer is on 24/7.
 I can't guarantee the same for internet.
-- Selective information posting? e.g. @Alatreon^carves gets carve list; @Alatreon^damage gets damage chart.
-- Possibly implement a 'Related' link to posts, sort of like how /u/autowikibot does it.
+- Exception handling for login.
+- Selective information posting (carve/drop): Regex is done.
+Have to work on parsing the page.
+- Update bot comment to include how to summon for carve/drops when feature is done.

 Contributors
 ===============